cheahjs/palworld-save-tools/README.md

 1. `--from-json`: Force JSON to SAV conversion regardless of file extension
 1. `--output`: Override the default output path
 1. `--minify-json`: Minify output JSON to help speed up processing by other tools consuming JSON

+### Cleanup Tools

+This tools is for cleanup the unreference item, rename the player name, and delete the player.

+For cleaning the character and the guild, use the follow command `python palworld-cleanup-tools.py --fix-missing --fix-capture Level.sav`

+For modifiy the `Level.sav` file, use the follow command `python -i palworld-cleanup-tools.py Level.sav`